Starting a Website

 Monetizing Your Website

-Amazon Affiliate Sales: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
-If someone purchases the product (or anything else on Amazon within 24 hours), you will receive ~4% of the sale price.
+Amazon Associates: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
+If someone purchases the product (or anything else on Amazon within 24 hours), you will receive a small % of the sale price.
 Easy peasy!

 Other Affiliate Sales: If you promote other products or events, you can sign up as an affiliate through Commission Junction or ShareASale*.
 That way, if you promote a product within a blog post, and encourage people to purchase it, you can earn a percentage of the sale.